DFE-Digital/bat-design-history/app/posts/register-of-placement-schools/2025-08-01-finding-placement-schools-by-location.md

 - disable JavaScript in their browsers to avoid potential security risks, such as cross-site scripting (XSS) attacks
 - rely on screen readers or other assistive technologies, and might disable JavaScript if it interferes with their tools
 - are using older or less powerful devices, where JavaScript can slow down performance
-- work in an organisation that enforces strict browsing policies that disable JavaScript to maintain security and control over their network
+- work in an organisation that enforces strict browsing policies that disable JavaScript to maintain security and control over its network

 We will add a no-JavaScript version of the find placement schools by location flow, which we can progressively enhance.

 ### Showing more school details

-The current search results only show a limited amount of information we know about each school.
+The current search results display a limited amount of information we have about each school.
 We will implement a ‘school details’ page, which goes into more detail about the school.

+*[GIAS]: Get information about schools
+*[ITT]: initial teacher training
+*[UKPRN]: UK provider reference number
+*[URN]: unique reference number
+*[XSS]: cross-site scripting